mirkomarras/dl-master-voices/README.md

 ```

 #### Step 2.2: Evaluate
-The testing scripts looks for trial pairs in *trials_file* on the dataset *data_source*.
+The testing script looks for trial pairs in *trials_file* on the dataset *data_source*.
 Such pairs are compared by the
 *verifier* available at *model_dir* through a *comparison_metric=["euclidean_dist","cosine_similarity"]*.

 The available verifiers are *xvector*, *vggvox*, *resnet34vox*, and *resnet50vox*.
 By default, xvector models